pryin-io/pryin/README.md

 ```

   After this, Foobar Api call will be tracked under the key `foobar_api_call`.
-  Note that you need to `require` your endpoint before invoking the `instrument` macro.
+  Note that you need to `require PryIn` before invoking the `instrument` macro.